 It is organized alphabetically to serve as a quick-reference guide.
 Where applicable, the topics are further organized by grade level.

 Parents and children should take a moment together to become familiar with the issues addressed in this section.
-For guidance on a particular topic, please contact Brenda De La Rosa at 830-239-4315.
+For guidance on a particular topic, please contact the principal.

 Absences/Attendance